-At the end of December 2015, Intesa Sanpaolo had over 6,3 million customers (Italian boundary, individuals and legal persons) who had signed up for Internet, mobile phone and traditional telephone services (54,7% of the retail customers).
+At the end of December 2016, Intesa Sanpaolo had about 6,4 million customerswho had signed up for Internet, mobile phone and traditional telephone services.
 The number of customers requesting the activation of online reporting reached almost the totality of multichannel customers.

 Intesa Sanpaolo is also easily accessible via the main social networks:

 the official Intesa Sanpaolo Group Facebook.
-The page, which exceeded 300,000 likes and is updated daily with new contents, is a space designed to provide information and reports about Bank’s products and services.
+The page, which is updated daily with new contents, is a space designed to provide information and reports about Bank’s products and services.
 It is open to all customers and non-customers, who can post their questions, comments and suggestions and, in turn, comment on and share other users’ posts on their own pages.
-Facebook access data 2015 (PDF - 72 KB)

-a Twitter account (@IntesaSP_Help), further multichannel tool designed to facilitate customer relations.
-Active since mid-2014 exceeded 2,000 followers and is managed and updated daily by a dedidated team that provides assistance and information about products and services.
+a Twitter account (@IntesaSP_Help), further multichannel tool designed to facilitate customer relations, managed and updated daily by a dedidated team that provides assistance and information about products and services.